mickeytheq/ZoopDocs/docs/utility/SearchReplace.md

 ## Usage

-To open the feature r-click the Zoop menu on any file or folder and select `Utility -> Search/replace`.
+To open the feature r-click the Zoop menu on any file or folder and select `Search/replace`.
+The scope of subsequent searches is what you have selected here, either a single file or a folder and all descendants.

 The search/replace dialog will then open.
 You can do multiple operations while this screen is open, you do not need to close/re-open each time.